The Art of Arrival

 I have CPR and HIPPA certifications, and have completed the Dona cultural sensitivity trainings.

-I also got to experience childbirth with a doula myself with the birth of my daughter in 2025.
+I was also lucky enough to experience childbirth with a doula myself with the birth of my daughter in 2025.

 -